Skip to main content

 import java.util.Date;

-// Class declaration: Must match filename (HelloWorld.java)
+// Class declaration: MUST match the filename (HelloWorld.java).

 public class HelloWorld {

 // Main method: The entry point.
+The JVM looks for exactly this signature.

 public static void main(String[] args) {